John Chavis

 John Chavis (c.
 1763–June 15, 1838) was a free Black educator and Presbyterian minister in the American South during the early 19th century.
-Born in Oxford, North Carolina, he fought for the Continental Army during the American Revolutionary War.
-He was the first African American known to attend college in the U.S., though it is not clear if he graduated.
-He studied with John Witherspoon at the College of New Jersey and finished his studies at Liberty Hall Academy (present Washington and Lee University) in Virginia, where he was licensed to preach.
-Later, while working in Raleigh, North Carolina, he established a private school that was highly regarded and attended by both white and Black students (although on differing schedules).
+Born in Oxford, North Carolina, he was the first African American known to attend college in the U.S. and he fought for the Continental Army during the American Revolutionary War.
+Chavis studied with John Witherspoon at the College of New Jersey (presently Princeton University) and finished his studies at Liberty Hall Academy (presently Washington and Lee University) in Virginia, where he was licensed to preach.
+Later, while working in Raleigh, North Carolina, he established a private school that was highly regarded and attended by both White and Black students (although on differing schedules).

 Early life

 The exact date of Chavis' birth is not known.
 It is believed that he was born in either 1762 or 1763 in Virginia.
 One source claims he was born on October 18, 1763, but with no evidence given.

 Information about Chavis's early life is scant as well, with few records to document it.
 It is believed that he may have been the 'John Chavis' who was employed as an indentured servant by a Halifax, Virginia lawyer named James Milner.
 A 1773 inventory of Milner's estate does list an "indentured servant named John Chavis."
-Since Milner possessed a large library, it is likely that Chavis received some schooling during his period of service.
+Since Milner possessed a large library, it is possible that Chavis received some schooling during his period of service.